Edit

 • Provide guardrails or other mitigations that can help protect users from accidentally performing harmful actions, even when coerced into doing so by attackers.

 • Simple "Are you sure you want to do X?
-Yes / No" dialogs are typically not effective, because users have been conditioned to click "Yes."
+Yes / No" dialogs are typically not effective, because users are conditioned to click "Yes."

 Most modern apps collect and use a large amount of data – including personal data – for various reasons.
 Telemetry, product improvement, and monetization are three common reasons for using data, but users and regulators alike are becoming more sensitive to the privacy implications of these practices.
 They expect transparency and control over the data collected and used by apps.
 Use the following tips to help meet the privacy needs of your users.